ToyotaInfoTech/RAMN/docs/scripts/vcand.rst

     $ sudo python RAMN_VCAND.py -p1 /dev/pts/3

 From this step, you can use the vcan0 interface while still being able to access RAMN's serial port.
-However, you should not use RAMN's hardware serial port (e.g., /dev/ttyACM0) anymore, but instead use the **second device** instead (in this case, /dev/pts/4).
+However, you should not use RAMN's hardware serial port (e.g., /dev/ttyACM0) anymore, but use the **second device** instead (in this case, /dev/pts/4).

 For example, you can observe CAN traffic on vcan0 while accessing the serial terminal on /dev/pts/4: